 By 1980, Glenn Blacow had developed his famous fourfold model, which retained the traditional wargame/simulation type, the power-gaming/competition type (originally Blacow called it "ego-tripping"), but introduced in place of Thornton's "fun" wargamer two new categories: role-playing and storytelling.
 A contemporaneous visualization of it is shown at the header above.
 Blacow saw the "interaction of these four elements" as determining the "feel" of the game.

-Various corollaries or extensions of Blacow's model appeared through the 1980s.
+Various corollaries or extensions of Blacow's model appeared through the 1980s (including the visualization above, from Different Worlds, which shows some forms as mutually-exclusive).
 By the time the Internet came into its own, and those ideas moved onto forums like Usenet, we can see the "threefold model" of gamist, simulationist, and dramatist (or narrativist) agendas begin to take hold.
 These would be recontextualized by the Forge in the GNS model.
 But The Elusive Shift shows this RPG theorizing as existing in a continuum that predates D&D, which was steered by the messy reconciliation of traditional wargamers with the new story-focused gamers who entered the hobby from science-fiction fandom.
 Typologies like this demonstrate why it is impossible to develop the perfect RPG -- the tension between the "forms", however, has fueled tremendous creativity in RPG design for the past four decades.